MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

             - If set to Enabled, the resource account phone number is displayed.
     - Transfers between Calling Plan trunks and Direct Routing trunks aren't supported.
     - **Voicemail** Select the Microsoft 365 group that contains the users in your organization that need to access voicemail received by this call queue, and then select one of the following:
       - **Play an audio file** If you choose this option, select **Upload file** to upload a recorded greeting message.
 The recording can be no larger than 5 MB.
       - **Type in a greeting message** If you choose this option, enter text you want the system to read (up to 1000 characters).
-For example, enter the text for your menu navigation message.

       Turn on transcription to enable voice-to-text transcription of voicemail messages.